 Over recent years the amount of damage caused by flood water has increased to such an extent that the government has even set up an insurer called FloodRe to take the risk where insurers won’t.
 Unfortunately for small firms, its remit excludes business customers, even small businesses who live on site.

 FSB Insurance Service has been looking into ways these businesses can protect themselves from flooding since before we officially launched in February 2018.
 We have released articles discussing Business Continuity Planning, Flood Prevention Techniques and Loss Recovery Insurance to help in the event of a claim.
 We also partnered with a special scheme underwritten at Lloyd’s to help businesses in high-risk areas acquire flood insurance if they weren’t able to get cover elsewhere.

-This year we’re trialling a partnership with a brand new event-based insurer called FloodFlash who may be one of the most exciting disruptors in the flood insurance industry we’ve ever seen - and they’re also members of FSB!
+This year we’re trialing a partnership with a brand new event-based insurer called FloodFlash who may be one of the most exciting disruptors in the flood insurance industry we’ve ever seen – and they’re also members of FSB!

-FloodFlash is pioneering a flexible scheme in which businesses can fix a sensor to their outer walls, which will detect the water levels at their premises.
+FloodFlash is pioneering a scheme in which businesses can fix a sensor to their outer walls, which will detect the water levels at their premises.
 FloodFlash and the business will agree what flood level the payment is triggered by and in the event it happens, FloodFlash immediately makes a full payment of the agreed compensation which can be spent on anything the policyholder chooses.

 As a business, you can adjust the depth and settlement amount to make the policy work for you.
 For example, you could decide to elevate stock or equipment which might allow you to select a greater trigger depth and a more affordable premium.